Blackhat (film): Soundtrack

 The film score was composed by Harry Gregson-Williams with Atticus Ross.
 Upon viewing the film, however, Gregson-Williams posted a message on Facebook stating that his score went almost unused in the final edit, which included synthesized music not prepared by Ross or himself.
-He went on to say that, "I therefore reluctantly join the long list of composers who have had their scores either sliced and diced mercilessly or ignored completely by Michael Mann."
+He went on to say: "I therefore reluctantly join the long list of composers who have had their scores either sliced and diced mercilessly or ignored completely by Michael Mann."
 He stated that although he is credited for the score, the final film "contains almost none of my compositions".
 He later deleted the status update containing this information.

-Mann later explained that he often prefers to use more than one composer "to rotate among different emotional perspectives", stating, "If a composer wants to have his music stand alone, he should be a recording artist and let his work contest itself in that arena."
+Mann later explained that he often prefers to use more than one composer "to rotate among different emotional perspectives", stating: "If a composer wants to have his music stand alone, he should be a recording artist and let his work contest itself in that arena."

 Ryan Amon's score for the film Elysium (2013) was reused in the film.
 Mike Dean also contributed additional music.

 Themes and interpretation

 Blackhat, like several of Mann's crime thrillers, is a notable pop-cultural work on the theme of mass surveillance.
 According to critic Nick Pinkerton, Mann's concern with surveillance follows in the footsteps of earlier films by Fritz Lang and Henry Hathaway.
 The emerging relationship between power and network technology in the mid-20th century was a major theme in those directors' respective works, particularly Lang's The Thousand Eyes of Dr. Mabuse (1960) and Hathaway's The House on 92nd Street (1945) and Call Northside 777 (1948).
 Pinkerton suggested that Blackhats protagonist was named "Hathaway" in an intentional allusion to the latter director.

 In an early scene, several books seen on Hathaway's prison-cell bookshelf serve as an "ideological gate key" to the film, according to critic Niles Schwartz.
 These include books of philosophy and critical theory like Michel Foucault's Discipline and Punish, Jean-François Lyotard's The Postmodern Condition, Jacques Derrida's The Animal That Therefore I Am, Jean Baudrillard's America; a biography of nuclear physicists Ernest Lawrence and J. Robert Oppenheimer; and Brian Greene's The Elegant Universe, an introduction to string theory.
-Manohla Dargis at The New York Times said Blackhat demonstrated Mann's "hybrid approach" to filmmaking, "at the crossroads of the classical Hollywood cinema and the European art film", as an action film containing highbrow philosophical references more typical of arthouse cinema from directors like Jean-Luc Godard.
+Manohla Dargis at The New York Times said that Blackhat demonstrated Mann's "hybrid approach" to filmmaking, "at the crossroads of the classical Hollywood cinema and the European art film", as an action film containing highbrow philosophical references more typical of arthouse cinema from directors like Jean-Luc Godard.